Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 It is common for the landlord to be reimbursed for such expenses by charging tenants for outgoings.
 The percentage of outgoings payable by a tenant will consist of an amount based on the size of their leased premises in relation to the entire building's gross rentable space.

-Under the Walloon pop-up lease Decree, it is expressly mentioned that charges are considered to be included in the rent, unless agree otherwise.
+Under the Walloon pop-up lease Decree, it is expressly mentioned that charges are considered to be included in the rent, unless agreed otherwise.
 Such a provision is not included in the Flemish pop-up lease Decree nor in the Brussels Capital pop-up lease Ordinance, in which case the provisions of the Civil Code apply allowing for the allocation of charges to the tenant at their actual cost, unless agreed otherwise.

 The landlord pays for general maintenance and the cost of insuring the building.